 If the scar is relatively small or present somewhere where it’s easy to hide, then it may not be as problematic.
 However, when a scar is too large to conceal or at a place where it cannot be concealed for example on cheeks then it means trouble.
+Such people tends to have mental health issues, ranging from low confidence and inferiority complex to severe depression.
 People in such condition start looking for a method to get rid of them for good.

 Now, I wouldn’t raise your hopes too high.
 Although there are methods to take care of scars, usually the scars wouldn’t go away entirely.
 The scars, nevertheless, could be either reduced in size to a great deal or changed in appearance so that it’s not much of a problem.

 Scarring is, in fact, body’s natural method to deal with an injury.
 There are multiple factors which would affect the appearance of the scar, for example, intensity of the injury, its location, and age of the victim, gender, ethnicity and other genetics factors.

 There are several types of scars.
 Some of them are listed below:

 These kinds of scars are a result of excessively aggressive healing course.
 The healing spreads past the extent of injury.
 These types of scars can hinder movement too, besides the cosmetic issues.
 Treatment of choice includes surgical removal of the scar, injections of steroids, and flattening the scar with silicone sheets.
 Cryotherapy is also an option for smaller keloids.

 To prevent keloid formation use pressure treatment or gel pads along with silicone while the injury is healing.
 Keloids have higher prevalence among the darker skinned people.